 Iowa is Putting Cameras on Ignition Interlocks.
 Here’s Why That’s Good.

-Ignition interlocks – car breathalyzer devices which prevent a vehicle from starting if the driver has been drinking – have been part of Iowa’s anti-drunk driving arsenal for more than two decades.
+Ignition interlock devices (IIDs)- or car breathalyzer devices which prevent a vehicle from starting if the driver has been drinking – have been part of Iowa’s anti-drunk driving arsenal for more than two decades.
 The requirement, for repeat drunk drivers and some first offenders, has helped lower the rate of alcohol-related road fatalities in the state.
 A new regulation will place cameras on ignition interlocks for added security.

-Cameras on ignition interlocks are nothing new.
-They are used in many jurisdictions around the country because some determined drunk drivers are able to persuade a sober person to breathe into the device.
+Cameras on ignition interlocks take photos when the device is used.
 The cameras ensure that the one ordered to use the interlock – the driver – is the one who is breathing into it.

 Interlock Data Monitoring – The Vital Link

 Many people are not aware of how a well-designed interlock program works.
 These are the steps:

 - The ignition interlock is installed on an offender’s vehicle.
 He or she must breathe into the device to start the vehicle, and must take tests periodically while driving to ensure that no alcohol has been drunk afterwards.

 - A camera photographs the driver taking the test.
 The photo and the test are time-coded.

 - If the driver has been drinking, the vehicle won’t start.
 Several tries are usually allowed, each with a longer waiting period.
 After a set number of fails, the vehicle is disabled and the device must be reset.

 - Data from the interlock device, including passes, fails, driving times and the photos, are downloaded and checked by monitoring authorities periodically (usually once a month).